bevyengine/bevy-website/content/news/2022-01-08-bevy-0.6/index.md

 However, initially there were a couple of reasons not to make it our "public facing API":

 * **Complexity**: wgpu used to be built on top of gfx-hal (an older GPU abstraction layer also built and managed by the wgpu team).
 These multiple layers of abstraction in multiple repos made contributing to and reasoning about the internals difficult.
 Additionally, I have a rule for "3rd party dependencies publicly exposed in Bevy APIs": we must feel comfortable forking and maintaining them if we need to (ex: upstream stops being maintained, visions diverge, etc).
 I wasn't particularly comfortable with doing that with the old architecture.
-* **Licensing**: wgpu used to be licensed under the "copyleft" MPL license, which created concerns about integration with proprietary graphics apis (such as consoles like the Switch).
+* **Licensing**: wgpu used to be licensed under the "copyleft" MPL license, which created concerns about integration with proprietary graphics APIs (such as consoles like the Switch).
 * **WebGL2 Support**: wgpu used to not have a WebGL2 backend.
 Bevy's old renderer had a custom WebGL2 backend and we weren't willing to give up support for the Web as a platform.

 _Almost immediately_ after we voiced these concerns, @kvark kicked off a [relicensing effort](https://github.com/gfx-rs/wgpu/issues/392) that switched wgpu to the Rust-standard dual MIT/Apache-2.0 license.
 They also removed gfx-hal in favor of a [much simpler and flatter architecture](https://gfx-rs.github.io/2021/08/18/release-0.10.html).
 Soon after, @zicklag [added a WebGL2 backend](https://github.com/gfx-rs/wgpu/pull/1686).
 Having resolved all of my remaining hangups, it was clear to me that @kvark's priorities were aligned with mine and that I could trust them to adjust to community feedback.

-The New Bevy Renderer tosses out our old intermediate GPU abstraction layer in favor of using wgpu directly as our "low-level" GPU api.
+The New Bevy Renderer tosses out our old intermediate GPU abstraction layer in favor of using wgpu directly as our "low-level" GPU API.
 The result is a simpler (and faster) architecture with full and direct access to wgpu.
 Feedback from Bevy Renderer feature developers so far has been _very positive_.

 Bevy was also updated to use the latest and greatest wgpu version: [0.12](https://github.com/gfx-rs/wgpu/blob/master/CHANGELOG.md#wgpu-012-2021-12-18).